Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

 \subsection{Comparisons}

-\paragraph{Surface Reconstruction}
+\subsubsection{Surface Reconstruction}

 We evaluate surface reconstruction quality on all datasets.
-Table~\ref{tab:shiny_geo} reports the normal MAE and training time on the ShinySynthetic~\cite{verbin2022refnerf} dataset.
-Our method achieves the lowest reconstruction error while also exhibiting the fastest training time.
-Table~\ref{tab:glossy_geo} presents the CD and normal MAE on the GlossySynthetic~\cite{liu2023nero} dataset, where our method also outperforms competing approaches.
+Tab.~\ref{tab:shiny_geo} reports the normal MAE and training time on the ShinySynthetic~\cite{verbin2022refnerf} dataset.
+Our method achieves the lowest reconstruction error while also exhibiting the shortest training time.
+Tab.~\ref{tab:glossy_geo} presents the CD and normal MAE on the GlossySynthetic~\cite{liu2023nero} dataset, where our method also outperforms competing approaches.
 Fig.~\ref{fig:geo} shows qualitative surface reconstruction results on both ShinySynthetic~\cite{verbin2022refnerf} and GlossySynthetic~\cite{liu2023nero} datasets.
-Our method reconstructs sharp and well-defined boundaries on thin structures, such as the edges of the spoon, and avoids the common failure of merging the coffee cup with its base caused by occlusions and cast shadows.
-In the toaster scene, which contains large front-facing surfaces dominated by near-field inter-reflections, our method produces smooth and coherent geometry without the surface indentations observed in competing methods.
+Our method reconstructs sharp and well-defined boundaries on thin structures, such as the edges of the spoon, and avoids the common failure of merging the coffee cup with its base caused by occlusion-induced shadows and near-field reflections.
+In the toaster scene, which contains large front-facing surfaces dominated by near-field inter-reflections, our method produces smooth and coherent geometry without the surface artifacts observed in competing methods.
 Similarly, in the cat scene, our approach prevents incorrect depth and normal estimation induced by inter-object light transport, successfully separating the object from the base while faithfully reconstructing fine structures such as the cat’s thin whiskers.
 Fig.~\ref{fig:teaser} and Fig.~\ref{fig:glossyreal} present qualitative surface reconstruction results on the RefReal~\cite{verbin2022refnerf} and GlossyReal~\cite{liu2023nero} datasets, respectively.
 In these real-world scenes with complex illumination and strong specular effects, our method reconstructs clean and consistent surfaces, preserving fine geometric details while avoiding spurious artifacts and surface distortions observed in competing methods.